CloudCannon/reseed/docs/content/docs/ignoring.md

 ---
 You can prevent reseed from processing specific URLs in your HTML files.&nbsp;

-This is done by adding the `reseed-ignore`&nbsp;attribute to the elements
+This is done by adding the `reseed-ignore`&nbsp;attribute to elements that you would like unchanged.

 **Example:**